top of page

 Now, from the other perspective: Why would a therapist “have the chutzpah” to charge a high rate for his or her time?

-On the other hand, consider a seasoned practitioner who has earned a strong reputation, invested in ongoing training and supervision, and perhaps lectured, published, or been involved in communal advocacy.
+On the other hand, consider a seasoned practitioner who has earned a strong reputation, invested in ongoing training and supervision, and perhaps lectured, published, or been involved in communal work.
 If she initially accepts a modest salary or sets affordable fees, she may have the good fortune to be promoted at work or to join a strong practice.
 She may be willing to see clients through insurance, or with a sliding scale rate, out of kindness or to fill her schedule or both.
-Once she has more incoming calls than available hours, then from an entrepreneurial perspective, it’s time to raise the rates.
+Once she has more incoming calls than available hours, then from an entrepreneurial perspective, it’s fair and logical to raise the rates.
 As she accepts new clients and graduates the earlier ones, her reputation builds and her overall value increases.
-As long as those slots are filling, she can continually raise rates—that’s how business works.
-It could be considered cruel or elitist, except for the fact that for every professional who grows to prohibitively expensive success, there are plenty of other up-and-coming clinicians who are also trained, licensed, and more than willing to help, for lower fees.
-Most professionals, no matter the field, understand the importance of investing in education and working hard at low-paying, entry-level jobs, to gain experience, build credibility, and ultimately earn the privileges of promotion or eventual self-employment.
-We call that paying our dues.
-Therapy is no different from other industries in that way.
-Capitalism motivates providers to strive for excellence, and consumers to reward skill.
-The ambitious pursue professional growth.
+As long as those slots are filling, she can continually raise rates—that’s how the business end of private practice works.
+It could be considered cruel or elitist, to restrict availability this way, except for the fact that for every professional who grows to expensive success, there are many more up-and-coming clinicians who are also trained, licensed, and more than willing to help, in clinics and newer practices, for lower fees.
+So it's not a question of "how you can charge that much when you're the only one who does this?"
+No one (or very few) are "the only one who does this."

-But sometimes reality can be hard to swallow.
-One frustrated acquaintance grumbled, “I don’t understand why exorbitantly-priced therapists think it’s ok to discriminate against people who can’t afford their high rates!”
-To me, that sounded something like the single guy who says: “I don’t understand why all the pretty girls whom I would date, think it’s ok to discriminate against guys like me just because I’m not good looking!”
-The “not-good-looking-guy” himself is discriminating against “less-pretty” girls and then expressing righteous indignation at others for doing the exact same thing.
-Likewise, this consumer is “discriminating” against more affordable therapists, snubbing their work by assuming that more expensive automatically means better, and then getting upset that this very criterion then prices him out.
+Likewise, this consumer who dismisses more affordable care and laments the cost of higher end private practice is “discriminating” against more affordable therapists, snubbing their work by assuming that more expensive automatically means better, and then getting upset that this exact, paradoxical criterion then prices him out.
 It’s a vicious cycle that can be pithily summed up by Groucho Marx’s famous quote: “I don’t care to belong to any club that would have me as a member.”

 Similarly, I remember once apologizing to a potential client for not having any openings at his requested time.
 He responded, tongue-in-cheek, “I would hope not; I don’t want to see someone who isn’t full.”
 (We scheduled for the following month.)

-When making the initial call, it is also reasonable and appropriate to ask the therapist or practice representative some pertinent questions about their practice and policies before scheduling a session, to determine whether what they offer is suitable to your needs.
+When making the initial call, it is also reasonable and appropriate to ask the therapist or practice representative some pertinent questions about the practice and policies before scheduling a session, to determine whether what they offer is suitable to your needs.

 *If you want to learn more about setting yourself up for a good therapy experience, check this out.*